python-semantic-release/python-semantic-release/docs/migrating_from_v7.rst

 so has been modified with stronger support for Python type annotations and broader input provided to the parser to enable capturing more information from each commit, such as the commit's date and author, if desired.
-A full guide to implementing a custom commit parser can be found at :ref:`commit-parser-writing-your-own-parser`.
+A full guide to implementing a custom commit parser can be found at :ref:`commit_parser-custom_parser`.